dev-bmax/PocketKanban/index.md

 Firebase is analytics service provided by Google LLC.

-You may opt-out of certain Firebase features through your mobile device settings, such as your device advertising settings or by following the instructions provided by Google in their [Privacy Policy](https://policies.google.com/privacy).
+You may opt-out of certain Firebase features through your mobile device settings, such as your device advertising settings or by following the instructions provided in [Google Privacy Policy](https://policies.google.com/privacy#infochoices).

-For more information on what type of information Firebase collects, please visit [Google Privacy and Terms](https://policies.google.com/privacy).
+For more information on what type of information Firebase collects, please visit [Google Privacy Policy](https://policies.google.com/privacy).

 ### Contact Us